Many people have a romance vs. reality view of prepping.

 That is normalcy bias.

-If you have any other information, suggestions, or thoughts on prepping with Chris Weatherman, please leave a comment below.
+If you have any other thoughts or questions about the on prepping, please leave a comment below.

 Stay safe, secure and prepared,